Washington Campus Compact (WACC) provides to member institutions:

 The WACC VISTA Project serves poverty-affected populations in Washington state by placing full-time AmeriCorps*VISTA members on campuses to serve faculty, staff and students, and the surrounding community through service-learning projects.

-The Membership Meeting is an annual event that convenes service-learning practitioners and partners from around the state.
+The Network Meeting is an annual event that convenes representatives from member campuses from around the state.
 Participants engage in professional development workshops, network with colleagues, and share and exchange campus- and community-based resources.

 Websites, Listservs, and E-Newsletter